 SNX14 deficiency causes a childhood onset cerebellar degeneration syndrome clinically defined as SCAR20 and characterized by cerebellar ataxia and intellectual disability.
-Previous work identified lysosome and autophagy specific defects in cultured patient neural progenitor like cells (16, 17) and recent evidence implicates SNX14 in LD biogenesis, FA desaturation, and non-vesicular interorganelle lipid transport (19, 22-24).
+Previous work identified lysosome- and autophagy-specific defects in cultured patient neural progenitor-like cells (16, 17), and recent evidence implicates SNX14 in LD biogenesis, FA desaturation, and nonvesicular interorganelle lipid transport (19, 22-24).
 However, most of these studies were performed in cultured cells with unclear relevance for SCAR20 pathology.
-To overcome this limitation and study pathogenic mechanisms that selectively affect the cerebellum, we generated a Snx14 KO mouse that closely recapitulates SCAR20 at genetic and phenotypic level.
-Consistent with a widespread expression of SNX14, we find that SNX14 deficiency in vivo leads to tissue specific lipid metabolite and storage defects that likely result from cell type specific lipid homeostatic requirements.
-Remarkably, pre-degenerating Snx14 KO cerebella is distinguishable from non-degenerating cerebral cortex by a unique accumulation of AcCa and L-Carnitine, including depletion of TG levels.
-These data, combined with reduced LD numbers and enlarged telolysosomes in pre-degenerating PCs, suggest that lipid homeostasis defects cause cerebellar degeneration in SNX14 deficiency.
-However, due to lack of cellular resolution, our data does not rule out the possibility that other cell types in the cerebellum may also contribute to the lipidomic changes and neurodegeneration in Snx14 KO cerebella.
+To overcome this limitation and study pathogenic mechanisms that selectively affect the cerebellum, we generated a Snx14-KO mouse that closely recapitulates SCAR20 at genetic and phenotypic level.
+Consistent with a widespread expression of SNX14, we find that SNX14 deficiency in vivo leads to tissue-specific lipid metabolite and storage defects that likely result from cell type-specific lipid homeostatic requirements.
+Remarkably, predegenerating Snx14-KO cerebella is distinguishable from nondegenerating cerebral cortex by a unique accumulation of AcCa and L-carnitine, as well as depletion of TG levels.
+These data, combined with reduced LD numbers and enlarged telolysosomes in predegenerating PCs, suggest that lipid homeostasis defects cause cerebellar degeneration in SNX14 deficiency.
+However, due to lack of cellular resolution, our data do not rule out the possibility that other cell types in the cerebellum may also contribute to the lipidomic changes and neurodegeneration in Snx14-KO cerebella.

 Lipid homeostasis disruption is associated with many cerebellar neurodegenerative disorders (8).
 Little is known, however, about the mechanisms that preserve lipid homeostasis in the cerebellum.
-PCs are fast and high frequency spiking neurons with a large membrane area, which makes them particularly susceptible to oxidative stress induced by membrane lipid peroxidation (41).
+PCs are fast and high-frequency spiking neurons with a large membrane area, which makes them particularly susceptible to oxidative stress induced membrane lipid peroxidation (41).
 Portions of membranes that contain peroxidated lipids are often cleared by autophagy, which leads to an overproduction of FAs and their storage in LDs as a protective mechanism from excess FA induced damage (39, 42, 43).
-Although neurons produce few LDs, recent evidence implicates autolysosome derived structures in the clearance of toxic lipids through exocytosis in neurons (44).
-Therefore, our data showing abnormal lipidomic profiles and lipid storage and clearance organelles in pre-degenerating cerebella, fit with a model implicating SNX14 in the storage (lipid droplet) and clearance (lysosome) of toxic lipids generated in PCs.
-Notably, SNX14 has been associated with lysosome function regulation (16) and recent structural predictions suggest a role in inter-organelle lipid transport (24) that may be important for PC specific lipid homeostasis.
-Furthermore, lipid clearance and storage defects have recently been associated with neuronal ferroptosis (44) and our transcriptomic data show upregulation of ferroptosis associated genes (i.e. Dcn and Fabp5) in pre-degenerating Snx14 KO cerebella and genes associated with iron at older ages.
-These data suggest an exciting hypothesis implicating lipotoxicity induced ferroptosis as a pathogenic mechanism of cerebellar degeneration in SCAR20 that warrants future investigation.
+Although neurons produce few LDs, recent evidence implicates autolysosome-derived structures in the clearance of toxic lipids through exocytosis in neurons (44).
+Therefore, our data showing abnormal lipidomic profiles and lipid storage and clearance organelles in predegenerating cerebella fit with a model implicating SNX14 in the storage (LD) and clearance (lysosome) of toxic lipids generated in PCs.
+Notably, SNX14 has been associated with lysosome function regulation (16), and recent structural predictions suggest a role in interorganelle lipid transport (24) that may be important for PC-specific lipid homeostasis.
+Furthermore, lipid clearance and storage defects have recently been associated with neuronal ferroptosis (44), and our transcriptomics data show upregulation of ferroptosis-associated genes (i.e., Dcn and Fabp5) in predegenerating Snx14-KO cerebella and genes associated with iron at older ages.
+These data suggest an exciting hypothesis implicating lipotoxicity-induced ferroptosis as a pathogenic mechanism of cerebellar degeneration in SCAR20 that warrants future investigation.